 Children are thrilled when they’re given a choice of what to read.
 They’re much more motivated.
 Who wouldn’t be?
 However, since students must make a selection that’s on their reading level, teachers need to have an exceptional classroom library.
 That means books on many different levels, topics, as well as genres.
 And like any library, classroom books need to be organized so students can easily make a selection.

 Element #2 – Strategies

 Before students can become proficient independent readers, they must have the tools they need to be successful.
 Inside the toolbox are two basic strategies; decoding strategies and comprehension strategies.
 Decoding strategies help children move forward when they stumble upon a word they don’t know.
 They know what to do to figure it out.

 Comprehension strategies guide students to think about what they’re reading – to make connections, use visualization, ask questions, and make inferences… all to synthesize the words they read into something they comprehend.
 How do students learn these strategies?
 The teacher models them.
 Independent reading time is when the students apply them.

 How do you get to Carnegie Hall?
 Practice, practice, practice!
 How do you get to be a proficient (even prolific) reader?
 Practice, practice, practice!
 As all musicians and athletes know, practice takes time.
 That’s why time should be set aside to practice independent reading as well.
 Also, by dedicating long blocks of time to independent reading, students quickly get the idea that reading is important.

 Element #4 – Goals

-Encourage students to set reading goals but teachers do need to specify what kind of goal.
+Encourage students to set independent reading goals but teachers do need to specify what kind of goal.
 Otherwise, a student’s goal could be to get to the end of the book.
 Because there is already a long period of time set aside for independent reading, the teacher can use this time to conference with the students.
-Listen to their reading and see how they apply the strategies.
-Then help students set a reading goal based on the strategy they need to strengthen.
+Listen to their independent reading and see how they apply the strategies.
+Then help students set an independent reading goal based on the strategy they need to strengthen.

 Independent Reading Activities